Rizzi History, Family Crest & Coats of Arms

 Early Origins of the Rizzi family

-Emilia-Romagna, Venice, Bologna as well as in Lombardy and Tuscany.
+The surname Rizzi was first found in various parts of Italy including early references in Emilia-Romagna, Venice, Bologna as well as in Lombardy and Tuscany.
 This name comes from the Italian word "ricco" meaning "curly."
 The name most likely referred to someone with curly hair.

 Early History of the Rizzi family